The MFA in Fine Arts helps students to . . .

 Courses in history and theory provide exposure to contemporary art movements and related ideas.
 Fine arts seminars with knowledgeable faculty offer extended dialogue based on focused issues in current art practice.
 Electives offered by all seven graduate programs are open to students in any of these areas, allowing for interdisciplinary exchange.

-Studio Practice is a course of flexible, individualized study with the faculty.
-Primarily structured around studio visits, this portion of the curriculum is designed to give the student an opportunity to gather diverse opinions and outlooks through one-to-one conversation.
+GSP is an individualized course working with faculty one on one.
+Primarily structured around studio visits, this portion of the curriculum is designed to give the student an opportunity to gather diverse perspectives and outlooks through conversation.
+Each semester, students take six units of instruction—two units with three instructors in their first semester, and in following semesters, it is two units with their main advisor and typically one unit with four other advisors.

 Dialogues & Practices I and II